 A VPN’s primary purpose is to ensure privacy and security online, but no one wants to compromise speed.
-High speed is always a top priority for those shopping for a VPN, and many providers have laid claim to the title of the world’s fastest VPN.
+High speed is always a top priority for those shopping for a VPN service, and many providers have laid claim to the title of the world’s fastest VPN.

 All that being said, some VPNs are still all around faster than others.
 Below we’ve listed our top five fastest VPNs tested in the last year, out of a total of nearly two dozen premium providers.
 Speed tests we run factor largely into this list, but other non-quantifiable parameters based on our personal experience are also taken into consideration.
 These include how well they stream HD video and game online.